No Time to Observe: Adaptive Influence Maximization with Partial Feedback: Introduction

 However, majority of existing work fall into one of the following categories: \emph{full-feedback model} \citep{golovin2011adaptive} or \emph{zero-feedback model} \citep{kempe2003maximizing}.
 In the zero-feedback model, we have to commit the seed users all at once in advance, this strategy is also known as non-adaptive policy.
 In the full-feedback model, we select one seed at a time and wait until the diffusion completes, before selecting the next seed, this policy is also known as adaptive policy.
 This type of policy has better performance in terms of expected cascade because of its adaptivity, e.g, it allows us to adaptively choose the next seed after observing the actual spread resulting from previously selected seeds.
 However, the viral marketing in reality is often time-critical, implying that it is impractical, sometimes impossible, to collect the full status of the actual spread before selecting the next seed.

 To fill this gap, we propose a generalized feedback model, called \emph{partial-feedback model}, that captures the tradeoff between performance and delay.
 We adopt \emph{independent cascade model} (IC) \citep{kempe2003maximizing}, which is one of the most commonly used models, to model the diffusion dynamics in a social network.
 Unfortunately, we show that the objective under partial-feedback model and IC is not adaptive submodular, implying that existing results on adaptive submodular maximization does not apply to our model directly.
-To overcome this challenge, we develop a novel $\alpha$-greedy policy, that, for the first time, achieves constant approximation ratio under partial-feedback model.
-One nice feature of $\alpha$-greedy policy is that we can balance the delay/performance tradeoff by adjusting the value of $\alpha$.
-In particular, larger (resp. smaller) $\alpha$ implies better (resp. poorer) performance and longer (resp. shorter) delay.
+To overcome this challenge, we develop two novel greedy policies, that, for the first time, achieve bounded approximation ratios under partial-feedback model.
+One nice feature of our policies is that we can balance the delay/performance tradeoff by adjusting the value of a controlling parameter.

-\section{Related Work}
+\subsection{Related Work}

 In \citep{domingos2001mining}, they show that data mining can be used to determine potential seed users in viral market.
 Since then, there is a rich body of works that has been devoted to viral marketing problem.
 Most of existing works on this topic can be classified into two categories.